 She was already weepy but it became worse.
 At least there wasn’t a nasty man with her who I had to convince to go away, I could just sit down with her and listen.
 She hadn’t become a whore because she liked to sleep with men for money — she preferred women!
 (That made me more sure that her husband had been a wife, but I didn’t ask.)
 But it was work, a living.
 She had a lot more to cry about that I didn’t understand half of.

 “You should go to bed,” I said, “the kids have cleaned your room.”
 I helped her up the ladder and she took off her clothes and washed in the bowl the children had filled with water, and lay down on the bed and fell asleep at once.
 I covered her with the blanket and went back to Ashti.

-In the morning Arni was sprawled across the foot of the bed.
+In the morning Arni was sprawled across the foot of our bed.
 The children weren’t in the bed any more; I could hear them giggling in the other room.
 I got up, Master Mernath would expect me early, and Ashti came and made batter from some sour milk and an egg and flour and a heel of bread that she crumbled, for a thick pancake for the five of us and some left over so Arni could make a pancake when she woke up.
 “Raisse,” Ashti said, “you run to the school and tell Master Fian that something domestic has come up and I’ll be in a bit later.
 Sidhan, Arvin, go with her, and when you’re there, try to find out where the best library in town is and don’t come back until you know.”